 The new Traeger Timberline XL may be of interest!

-With a total 1,320 square inches of cooking space, you can supply your entire neighborhood with deliciously smoked meats.
+With a large cooking area of 1,320 square inches, you can supply your entire neighborhood with deliciously smoked meats.

 The Timberline will be best for low-and-slow smokes, with a max temperature output of 500 degrees Fahrenheit.